yujitach/MenuMeters/README.md

 # MenuMeters
-My fork of MenuMeters for El Capitan, Sierra and High Sierra.
+My fork of MenuMeters for El Capitan, Sierra, High Sierra and Mojave.

 # Usage:
-If you just want to use it, please go to http://member.ipmu.jp/yuji.tachikawa/MenuMetersElCapitan/ and download the binary there.
+If you just want to use it, please go to http://member.ipmu.jp/yuji.tachikawa/MenuMetersElCapitan/ or https://github.com/yujitach/MenuMeters/releases and download the binary.
+The detailed installation instruction is given in the former.

 Note: as written there, you might need to log out and log in (or maybe to reboot) once to enable the new version.

 # Other versions:
 There are further forks of my version of MenuMeters, which implement more features.
 You might want to try them out: